IBM-Bluemix-Docs/mobilepush/push_iam.md

 ## Working with API keys
 {: #apikeys}

-Upon creating service creadentials, you may notice an `apiKey` is displayed instead of the `appSecret`.
+Upon creating service credentials, you might notice an `apiKey` is displayed instead of the `appSecret`.

-To use any ReST APIs, you must generate the access token using the following curl command:
+To use any ReST APIs, you must generate the access token by using the following curl command:

 ### Parameters